 You don’t have to be a corporate drone.
 If you feel trapped in corporate employment, you could get out straight away by going WWOOFing.

 Reskill for a new career.
-After provisioning for yourself / friends, If you enjoy it and are good at it begin to offer products / services to your community.
-It could be the start of a new career, or a boost to an existing one, while playing a part in the new commons economy.
+After providing for yourself / friends, if you enjoy it and are good at it begin to provide for your community too.
+It could be the start of a new career, or a sideline to an existing one, contributing to the new commons economy.
 Where possible, consume from other local people doing the same, and hopefully, they’ll do the same for you.

-Be a commoner.
-Help build the commons in your community.
+Be a commoner – help build the commons in your community.
 At some point, you’ll be able to provide and obtain goods and services via mutual credit.
-Local mutual credit clubs will have jobs boards for products and services that are required locally, but are not currently provided by members; local businesses or individuals can be invited into the club to provide them, and training can be provided if those skills aren’t available locally.
+Local mutual credit clubs will have jobs boards for products and services that are required locally, but are not currently provided by members; local businesses or individuals can be invited into the club to provide them, with training provided if those skills aren’t available locally.
+Low-impact living and the commons economy complement each other – and actually, require each other.
+We can’t have a commons economy if high-impact living is the norm; and low-impact living is impossible in an economy that siphons wealth out of communities and has to constantly grow.

 Contact us if you’re interested in becoming involved with any of the ideas outlined above; or if you’d like to volunteer, work or collaborate with us, provide funding or help in any other way.